 - Inverted in the 1999 US Open.
 Payne Stewart was playing the final holes in a duel with Phil Mickleson.
 Stewart needed a 15 foot putt on the last hole to win it.
 As he was reading the putt, the religious Stewart could hear church bells in the distance.
 He made the putt to cling to victory.

-- In Warhammer 40,000, the Bell of Lost Souls is located atop one of the highest towers of the Imperial Palace, and tolls once whenever a truly great hero of the Imperium dies.
-It is said to be audible on the other side of the planet.
-Occasionally said to ring at the death of a Space Marine, likely propaganda since otherwise the bell'd be ringing night and day.
+- The Bell of Lost Souls is located atop one of the highest towers of the Imperial Palace, and is said to be audible from the other side of the planet.
+It tolls once whenever a truly great hero of the Imperium dies, and while propaganda states that it rings at the death of each Space Marine, if that was true it'd be ringing night and day.

 - In Gilbert and Sullivan's The Yeomen of the Guard, the headsman's bell announces the execution of Fairfax (who has escaped, but the other characters don't know this).
 All the more effective for starting up suddenly in the middle of a cheery Crowd Song.